Christian terrorism: Anti-minority violence

 The Poway synagogue shooting perpetrator expressed Christian motives for killing Jews.

 Memorial to the victims of the Pittsburgh Tree of Life synagogue shooting in 2018.
 The shooter had said that "Jews are the children of Satan".

 Richard Wayne Snell, a member of The Covenant, the Sword, and the Arm of the Lord, shot a man presumed to be Jewish and a black police officer in 1983 and 1984 respectively.
 He was executed in 1995.

 Gary Matson and Winfield Mowder were a gay couple from Redding, California, who were murdered by Benjamin Matthew Williams and James Tyler Williams in 1999.
 Neighbors said that the family of the Williams Brothers was known for its fundamentalist Christian beliefs, and they also said that recordings of sermons and religious music were frequently heard from their house.
 The two perpetrators of the murder are believed to have had ties to the Christian Identity movement.
 They were also suspected of playing a role in 18 arson attacks on three synagogues.

 In 1996, three men who claimed to be Phineas priests—Charles Barbee, Robert Berry and Jay Merelle—were charged with two bank robberies and bombings at the banks, the bombing of a Spokane newspaper, and the bombing of a Planned Parenthood clinic in Washington state.
 The men were antisemitic Christian Identity theorists who believed that God wanted them to carry out violent attacks and they also believed that such attacks would hasten the ascendancy of the Aryan race.

+Buford Furrow killed one person and wounded five others in an attack on a Jewish Community Center in California in 1999.
+Furrow was an adherent of Christian Identity and a security guard for Aryan Nations.
+Furrow said his action were "a wake-up call to America to kill Jews".